jolson490/FantasyFootball/README.md

 # FantasyFootball

-## To try out this application (without setting it up on your own computer) in AWS
+## To try out this application in AWS (without setting it up on your own computer)

-I have a copy/instance of this application/jar running at: http://lowcost-env.s8e6tc8cps.us-east-1.elasticbeanstalk.com/ILMServices-FantasyFootball/
+** I have a copy/instance of this application/jar running at: http://lowcost-env.s8e6tc8cps.us-east-1.elasticbeanstalk.com/ILMServices-FantasyFootball/ **

 ## Current State